 SDG Local Tools and Examples

 Our learning agenda is dedicated to the local realities of our members.
 We follow the principle of evidence based and grounded activities which consider the context of each city and territory.
 In our tools we aim to connect selected local practices with global agendas.
-Through successfull stories of local policies, we present methodologies that can be also applied by other members.
+Through successful stories of local policies, we present methodologies that can be also applied by other members.
 Practices can be exchanged between municipalities and global agendas can be linked to local realities.

 UCLG App “The Sustainable Development Goals: What Local Governments Need to Know"

 The app helps you discover how each one of the 17 Sustainable Development Goals is directly related to the daily work of local and regional governments.
 With the interactive format you can be actively involved and see the important work being done by local and regional governments to achieve the SDGs.
 For each goal, you will understand why local governments should not simply be viewed as the implementing bodies of the Agenda.
 Local and regional governments are indeed important policy-makers and catalysts for change and are best positioned to link the global goals to local communities.

 This publication is based on the experience of the city of Chefchauen (Marocco) and provides an example of how to raise awareness for SDG localization within a municipality.
 It's a complementary tool for the Learning Module 1 and demonstrates through a concrete example how the SDGs can be localized in a city.